jagrevel/course-work/README.md

 __Running information:__

 Script will automatically acquire the necessary packages and data.
-If data acquisition fails, script will also work if the downloaded .zip folder from the link above is pre-exctracted into the working directory.
+If the download fails, the script will also work if the downloaded .zip folder from the link above is pre-exctracted into the working directory.

+Packages may not install under certain network conditions.
 If packages do not install, manually install 'dplyr', 'readr', and 'stringr' packages.

 If available memory is a concern, search #memoryManagement and uncomment rm() functions to increase memory availability during processing